 The Amazon Echo first rolled out to Prime subscribers last year as little more than a Bluetooth speaker with a couple of ‘smart’ features.
-Since then, the team behind it have added many more features, until the device was recently considered worthy of a general release at $199.
+Since then, the team behind it has added many more features, until the device was recently considered worthy of a general release.

 Powered by a cloud service called Alexa, the Echo responds in a female voice to your requests.
 While it started primarily as a music player, it can now handle requests for information, adding alerts to your smartphone, controlling some smart home features and much more.